klee/klee.github.io/build-script.md

 A component consists of two parts: a required virtual description (`v-COMPONENT.inc`) and optional build description that are platform-specific (`p-COMPONENT-PLATFORM.inc`).

-The build script automatically detects under which platform it runs (e.g., Linux, Mac OS X, ...), which platform-specific versions (e.g., Debian, Ubuntu, ...), and which version number (e.g., Ubuntu 16.04, Ubuntu 18.04, ...).
+The build script automatically detects under which platform it runs (e.g., Linux, macOS, ...), which platform-specific versions (e.g., Debian, Ubuntu, ...), and which version number (e.g., Ubuntu 16.04, Ubuntu 18.04, ...).

 This platform information is used to resort to required build instructions from the most platform-specific version to the least.

 As example, to build the __STP__ solver, `build.sh` finds the general component information in `v-stp.inc`.
-To build STP under an Linux Ubuntu 20.04, the build script will try to acquire information from `p-stp-linux-ubuntu-20.04.inc`, which it won't find.
+To build STP under a Linux Ubuntu 20.04, the build script will try to acquire information from `p-stp-linux-ubuntu-20.04.inc`, which it won't find.
 In subsequent steps, it will try to resolve functionality from `p-stp-linux-ubuntu.inc`, then `p-stp-linux.inc` and last `p-stp.inc`.

 Due to the nature of bash, all component-specific functions are suffixed with `_COMPONENT` to avoid name clashes and re-definitions.